Aviva offloads pension fund longevity risk in record deal

 Longevity swaps, which involve a final-salary pension scheme hiving off the risk that it will have to pay pensioners for longer than expected, have become a growing market because statisticians have consistently underestimated life expectancy.

-Aviva told Reuters on Thursday that the deal was agreed with Swiss Re SRENH.VX, Munich Re (MUVGn.DE) and SCOR (SCOR.PA).
+Aviva told Reuters on Thursday that the deal was agreed with Swiss Re, Munich Re and SCOR.

 The swap is the first of 2014 and lifts total issuance since the first deal in 2009 by 20 percent to 30.1 billion pounds.